 And this is where you combine it all together into the ultimate experience for yourself and for your tiny toddler.

-So this bath time with you keeps the parent-child connection strong and lively, and associates you with warmth and softness.
+So this bath time with you keeps the parent-child connection strong and lively and associates you with warmth and softness.

-Which is why the bath ring itself should have a similar softness.
+This is why the bath ring itself should have a similar softness.

-If however, you like a more cushion style ring seat, then there are various options in that department, varying from inflatable floating rings, to soft fabrics filled with Polystyrene (that floats on water).
+If however, you like a more cushion-style ring seat, then there are various options in that department, varying from inflatable floating rings to soft fabrics filled with Polystyrene (that floats on water).